sagemath/trac_to_gh/Issue 9529.md

 # Issue 9529: in graph_plot.py, sometimes get "libpng error: Image width or height is zero in IHDR"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9529

 Original creator: rlm